Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

-As a final remark concerning the results obtained for the Higgs-like potential, similarly to the case studied in the vacuum, we have found that the presence of radiation does not favor inflation happening either in the plateau (small field) or chaotic (large field) regions of the potential.
-We have essentially a fifty-fifty chance for some initial condition taken deep in the contracting phase land in either part of the potential at the inflationary slow-roll phase.
-This is quite surprising in view of the fact that for inflation along the large field part of the potential, like with any chaotic type of inflation, the slow-roll trajectory is a local attractor in the field phase-space of initial conditions~\cite{Albrecht:1986pi,Brandenberger:1990wu}.
-On the other hand, plateau inflaton potentials are known to suffer from the initial conditions problem and have to be severely fine tuned~\cite{Goldwirth:1991rj}.
-Though large VEVs for a Higgs-like symmetry breaking potential can alleviate strongly this issue of the initial conditions, we have explicitly verified that the same trend holds also at small values of the VEV, though we are also lead to smaller number of \textit{e}-folds as seen in the results of {}Fig.~\ref{fig3}(a).
-It appears that this issue with small field potential in LQC turns out to manifest in the most likely (and sufficient) amount of inflation to happen than in a probability of a certain initial condition to land on either side of the potential.
-Surprisingly, as discussed in the case of the results shown in {}Fig.~\ref{fig7}(a), there are also regimes where radiation end up favoring a larger number of \textit{e}-folds along the plateau part of the potential (this is somewhat in the lines of the study done in Ref.~\cite{Bastero-Gil:2016mrl} showing how a preinflationary phase dominated by radiation might end up favoring inflation, by helping localizing the inflaton close to the plateau region of the potential).
+As a final remark concerning the results obtained for the Higgs-like potential, similarly to the case studied in the vacuum, we have found that the presence of radiation does not favor inflation happening either in the plateau (small-field) or chaotic (large-field) regions of the potential.
+We have essentially a $50$/$50$ chance for some initial condition taken deep in the contracting phase to land in either part of the potential during the inflationary slow-roll phase.
+This is quite surprising in view of the fact that for inflation along the large-field part of the potential, like with any chaotic type of inflation, the slow-roll trajectory is a local attractor in the field phase space of initial conditions~\cite{Albrecht:1986pi,Brandenberger:1990wu}.
+On the other hand, plateau inflaton potentials are known to suffer from the initial condition problem and have to be severely fine-tuned~\cite{Goldwirth:1991rj}.
+Though large {\rm VEVs} for a Higgs-like symmetry-breaking potential can strongly alleviate this issue of the initial conditions, we have explicitly verified that the same trend also holds at small {\rm VEVs}, though we are also led to a smaller number of \textit{e}-folds, as seen in {}Fig.~\ref{fig3}(a).
+It appears that this issue with small-field potentials in LQC turns out to manifest in the most likely (and sufficient) amount of inflation to happen than in a probability of a certain initial condition to land on either side of the potential.
+Surprisingly, as discussed in the case of the results shown in {}Fig.~\ref{fig7}(a), there are also regimes where radiation ends up favoring a larger number of \textit{e}-folds along the plateau part of the potential.
+(This is somewhat along the lines of the study done in Ref.~\cite{Bastero-Gil:2016mrl} showing how a preinflationary phase dominated by radiation might end up favoring inflation by helping to localize the inflaton close to the plateau region of the potential.).